World Debt Clock

 This raw data is then processed through our algorithms which use, amongst other variables, the average 10 year interest rate paid on the debt to accurately calculate the current debt amount at the time you are viewing the debt clock.
 We believe our calculations are correct working from the data that we have collected.

 We update our exchange rates hourly using data from the European Central Bank.

-You may use our published figures as long as you credit http://www.nationaldebtclocks.org, and send us an email to notify us of your use.
+You may use our published figures free of charge, as long as you credit https://www.nationaldebtclocks.org with a citation and link to the site.
+Please send us an email to notify us, too!